Empower Employees with Flexible Work Schedules

 On an emotional level, providing flexible work arrangements helps prevent negative spillover from an employee's personal life into their work.
 Flexibility allows them to manage personal issues outside of work, preventing additional stress.
 It also gives employees time to take care of themselves with exercise and other forms of self-care.
 And of course, mental and physical health have a direct impact on productivity.

 Flexibility has also been shown to have a positive impact on a company’s bottom line.
-A 2016 Wodafone survey sent to 8,000 employers and employees across ten countries found that:
+A 2016 Vodafone survey sent to 8,000 employers and employees across ten countries found that:

 - 61% of respondents said flexibility led to an increase in profits